favinaSujan/clp/content/about/_index.md

 <hr>

-In addition to citing the papers underlying the matching method used, publications based on the data from the Census Linking Project must cite it appropriately.
+In addition to citing the papers underlying the matching methods used, publications based on the data from the Census Linking Project must cite it appropriately.
 The citation should include the following:

 ***<b>Ran Abramitzky, Leah Boustan and Myera Rashid.
 Census Linking Project: Version 1.0 \[dataset].
 2020. https://censuslinkingproject.org</b>***